Otite-Git/CI-CD-Project-using-AWS-CodeBuild--and-S3-for-Terraform-Script-Automation/README.md

-# 💻Automatically apply Terraform and Docker with AWS Codebuild (CI/CD)☁️
+# 💻Terraform Script automation to install HTML Website with AWS Codebuild and AWS S3 (CI/CD)☁️

 Hi!
 Welcome to my repository containing my AWS Project I've have undertaken as a Cloud Engineer and Cloud architect enthusiast⚡️: